sttp/Specification/Sections/Commands.md

 #### NoOp Command

 When data channel functions are operating over a lossy communications protocol, e.g., UDP, and command channel functions are operating over a reliable communications protocol, e.g., TCP, then command channel activity may remain quiet for some time.
-To make sure the connection for the command channel is still established the `NoOp` command allows a periodic test of connectivity.
+To make sure the connection for the command channel is still established the `NoOp` command allows for a periodic test of connectivity.

-The `NoOp` command is always sent with an empty payload.
-The command is designed to be sent over the command channel on a configurable schedule.
-For implementations of STTP, when the command is sent any exceptions are monitored such that if there are any then the command channel connection can be reestablished.
+The `NoOp` command will be initiated by either the publisher or subscriber, in this case the command _sender_, whereby the other party will be the command _receiver_.
+The `NoOp` command is always sent with an empty payload and is designed to be sent over a reliable communications channel, e.g., TCP, on a configurable schedule.

+Upon reception of the `NoOp` command from a sender, the receiver will send a `Succeeded` response for the `NoOp` command with an empty payload.

+After sending an `NoOp` command to the receiver, the sender will be waiting for a `Succeeded` response from the receiver; if the sender does not receive a response in a timely fashion (time interval controlled by configuration), the sender will disconnect.
+If the sender uses a client-style socket, the sender should reestablish the connection cycle.

+Upon reception of a `Succeeded` response for the `NoOp` command from the receiver, the sender should consider the connection valid and reset the timer for the next `NoOp` test.

+> :wrench: For implementations of STTP the `NoOp` command will be used to test that the reliable communications channel is still available.
+Implementations will check for exceptions that occur during transmission of the command as well as timeouts due to lack of responses, in either case the communications channel can be considered failed and placed back into a connection cycle state.